jenningsanderson/irjs-osm/README.md

-		-l, --limit <n>                   A limit for the number of results -f, --format <string>             The desired format of the output -o, --outFile <path/to/file.ext>  A file to write the output, defaults to stdout
+		-l, --limit <n>                   A limit for the number of results -f, --format <string>             The desired format of the output -o, --outFile <path/to/file.ext>  A file to write the output, defaults to stdout -b, --bbox <path/to/bbox.config>  The bounding box configuration file, defaults to ./bbox.config

 ### Example